 - There are effective methods of learning better ways to cope.

 CBT can be helpful for people struggling with opioid or alcohol use disorder because it addresses the behavioral component of addiction.
-Although the process can be long, CBT following an effective medical detoxification can be help a person get and stay sober.
+Although the process can be long, CBT following effective medical detoxification can help a person get and stay sober.